Town Council Members

 Lived in Frisco Since: 1995

-Career Information: Summit Fire & EMS as EMS Division Chief- currently; Former Station 3 Captain, West Metro Fire Rescue- 22 years; Part-time ski patroller, Arapahoe Basin; Former Flight for Life Flight Paramedic
+Career Information: Currently EMS Division Chief at Summit Fire & EMS; Former Station Captain, West Metro Fire Rescue (22 years); Part-time Ski Patroller, Arapahoe Basin; Former Flight for Life Flight Paramedic

 Previous Participation in Town Boards or Committees: Peak One Neighborhood HOA; Former Board Member for other HOA boards; Rotary Community Dinner Volunteer, High Country Conservation Zero Waste Warrior